AdamDotJ/AdamDotJ/README.md

-- 👋 Hi, I’m @AdamDotJ
+- 👋 Hi, My online handle is @AdamDotJ, but you can just call me Adam.
+Also the Reddit & Twitter Handles for @AdamDotJ are **NOT** me.
+They were scooped up by someone else 😢.
-- 👀 I’m interested in gaming and programming or anything analytical for that matter.
+- 👀 I’m interested mostly in gaming and programming or anything analytical for that matter.
 - 🌱 I’m currently learning how to use and interact with GitHub.
-Late to the party I know 😄
+I know I'm late to the party 😄.
-- 💞️ I’m looking to collaborate on something useful to expand my programming skills.
-Something like ClassicPress or AutoGPT or something AI.
-I don't really know right now.
+- 💞️ I’m not sure what I'm looking to collaborate on at the moment, maybe ClassicPress or something AI related.
+I have been playing with the Large Language Models recently.
-- 📫 How to reach me at **adamdotj@gmail.com** assuming it doesn't wind up in my spam folder.
+- 📫 You can reach me at **adamdotj@gmail.com** assuming it doesn't wind up in my spam folder.
 No Promises.